 - Throw out any batch that shows signs of mold or smells foul.

-- Always set aside a portion of starter liquid, (1 ½ cups per gallon) to brew the next batch.
+- Remember to set aside a portion of starter liquid, (1 ½ cups per gallon) to brew the next batch.

 Yes.
 Traditional kombucha is brewed with tea that contains caffeine.
 However, during fermentation, both the sugars and caffeine are largely reduced.
 Amounts vary with the tea used, but residual caffeine averages between 3 mg. and 25 mg. per cup of kombucha.